ark-lang/ark-docs/REFERENCE.md

 Warning: the `i128`, `u128` and `f128` types are only supported on the LLVM backend.
 On the C backend, they are simple aliases for their 64-bit equivelants.

 ### `usize`
 The `usize` or unsigned size, it can not represent any negative values.
-It is used when you are counting something that cannot be negative, typically it is used formemory.
+It is used when you are counting something that cannot be negative, typically it is used for memory.

 	usize		// unsigned at least 16 bits